BILLyTheLiTTle/Learning_Android/MultiPlatformApplication/README.md

 ## Learning Outcomes
 In this application the target is to use:
-- Use KMM for sharing the logic between Android/iOS
+- Use KMM for sharing the logic between Android/iOS/Desktop (unable to work on iOS environment)
 - Use `buildSrc` module
 - Integrate **Ktor** for KMM network calls
 - Integrate **Insert-Koin** for DI